With just the push of a button, TeleEmergency can be a life-saving connection

 Conduct Mock Codes

-The unique bird's eye perspective TeleEmergency provides creates the ideal opportunity to run mock codes leveraging Dartmouth-Hitchcock's clinical staff to your benefit.
+The unique bird's eye perspective TeleEmergency provides creates the ideal opportunity to run mock codes leveraging our clinical staff to your benefit.

 - Utilize TeleEmergency access to conduct mock codes